dzfrias/wsh/docs/src/getting-started/tour.md

 2
 ```

-For the full power of the scripting language, create a new file, `example.wsh`.
+For the full power of language, create a new file, `example.wsh`.

 ```
 echo hello from this script!